 The term 'source confusion', as used in these studies, requires further explanation.
 In the context of recurring events, 'source' is the particular occurrence or instance (from among a series of events) in which an activity occurred or a feature was present.
-In these studies, source confusion thus refers to the inability to attribute an activity or feature to one specific occurrence within that group of repeated events.
-485 Source confusion is more likely when the sources or different instances are highly similar.
-Source confusion has been claimed to be especially prevalent among younger children 486, who may not yet have developed the source monitoring abilities of older children and adults.
-The term 'source monitoring' in these studies refers to the process by which individuals distinguish and recall selected features particular to a specific target occurrence.
-487 In other memory studies, source monitoring and source confusion refer to the ability to determine whether the source of information was one's own experience, something seen on television or a report from another person.
-488
+In these studies, source confusion thus refers to the inability to attribute an activity or feature to one specific occurrence within that group of repeated events.485 Source confusion is more likely when the sources or different instances are highly similar.
+Source confusion has been claimed to be especially prevalent among younger children486, who may not yet have developed the source monitoring abilities of older children and adults.
+The term 'source monitoring' in these studies refers to the process by which individuals distinguish and recall selected features particular to a specific target occurrence.487 In other memory studies, source of information was one's own experience, something seen on television or a report from another person.488